levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 * Argentinian rock has impressed me; I listened to three of Cerati's albums and Siempre Es Hoy was my favorite of the three
 * Jazz rap almost always does it for me and Dixon's is the best I've heard from this decade so far with its passionate rap performances and excellent instrumentation
 * Magic, Alive! was highly rated from Fantano so this is a W for the music nerds in my book
-* Favorite tracks (Siempre Es Hoy): Cosas Imposibles, Nací para Esto, Tu Cicatriz En Mi, Altar
+* Favorite tracks (Siempre Es Hoy): Cosas Imposibles, Nací para Esto, Tu Cicatriz En Mi
 * Favorite tracks (Magic, Alive!): Sugar Water; We're Outside, Rejoice!; Run, Run, Run Pt.
 II; Could've Been Different; Magic, Alive!

 #### Jun 9-15: [Fleet Foxes](https://open.spotify.com/album/5GRnydamKvIeG46dycID6v?si=V4PbiJt4SBWzFgj9ot3gpQ) by Fleet Foxes